 - Only safe on centipede grass

-Over The Top has a reputation of killing tough grassy weeds with just one application.
+Over The Top has a reputation for killing tough grassy weeds with just one application.
 When I tried it on a patch of Bermuda grass in my lawn, the herbicide did not fall short of its reputation.

-I applied to a patch of overgrown Bermuda grass (over 1 foot high) and the results started showing within two days with the weed discoloring, wilting, and dying off.
+I applied to a patch of overgrown Bermuda grass (over 1 foot high), and the results started showing within two days with the weed discoloring, wilting, and dying off.

 As per the label, Fertilome Over The Top Grass killer controls not only common Bermuda grass but also crabgrass, foxtail, barnyard grass, goosegrass, quackgrass, orchard grass, etc. It can control both annual and perennial grasses that are typically hard to kill.

-Although this is a selective herbicide for controlling Bermuda grass weed, I would recommend you spot-treat especially if you’re not sure whether your turfgrass is tolerant to the active ingredient.
+Although this is a selective herbicide for controlling Bermuda grass weed, I would recommend you spot-treat, especially if you’re not sure whether your turfgrass is tolerant to the active ingredient.

 The downside of Fertilome Over The Top Weed Killer is that it is generally great if you’re spot-treating grassy weeds in your lawn.
 Although it is a selective herbicide, it can cause injury to your lawn.